-Managing your performance across different types of campaigns can be a handful.
+Managing your performance across different types of campaigns can be challenging.
 You can use the following features to make cross-campaign reporting simpler and easier to navigate.This article will walk you through how to view your reporting data by campaign type and set up columns to get relevant data faster.

-- Click the drop-down arrow next to "All campaigns" in the side navigation menu.
+- Click the Campaigns drop down in the section menu.

-When you're looking at multiple campaign types at once, three cross-campaign reporting columns make it easy to evaluate performance across your campaigns.
+When you're looking at multiple campaign types at once, 3 cross-campaign reporting columns make it easy to evaluate performance across your campaigns.
 These columns report the key metrics relevant to each campaign type, which can help you measure how effectively your ads are meeting your advertising goals.
 For example, the “Interactions” column will show you the number of clicks for a Search campaign, the number of video views for a video campaign, and so on.

 These columns are: